 Mountain Bike Trail

 Southeast of Balook, in the Tarra Bulga National Park, this captivating Mack's Creek loop trail features damp rainforest gullies, 11 creek crossings and magical waterfalls due to frequent rain.

 Starting at Mack's Creek Hall, you will pass through recently harvested plantations leading to extensive Mountain Ash forests, with gullies and rare Hazel Pomaderris shrubs.
 A steep section of the track leads to one of the numerous crossings of Mack's Creek.

 See the Strzelecki Ranges' most attractive waterfall, situated among unusually large filmy-ferns (Hymenophyllum species).
 Enjoy scenic views of Yarram and Alberton townships and also the Ninety Mile Beach and Corner Inlet.

 The trail passes through a mosaic of farmland, plantations and native eucalypt forest.
 The latter is ideal for spotting a sleepy koala or two.

 You will also walk through a warm temperate rainforest in danger of extinction.
 And see firsthand the bush rehabilitation, including blackberry and willow removal, and regeneration with substantial rainforest tree plantings.

 Walk along the historic coach road between Balook and Yarram and enjoy spectacular coastal views.

 Tarra Bulga National Park is situated approximately 200 kilometres east of Melbourne.
 The park is reached from the Princes Highway at Traralgon by following Traralgon Creek Road to Balook.
 Alternatively the park can be reached from Yarram via the Tarra Valley Road or Bulga Park Road.
-Roads throughout the area are narrow and winding but offer marvellous scenery with panoramic views from several points, including Mount Tassie.
+Roads throughout the area are narrow and winding but offer marvelous scenery with panoramic views from several points, including Mount Tassie.

 Max elevation: 676 m